 In warmer areas, a few dandelions are often found nestled in warm corners of the yard – even in Winter.
 This is important because there are few Winter plants that feed bees.

-They play a role as an early food source for bees providing both nectar and pollen.
-However, they are not the first blooming food plant for bees in most areas.
+Dandelion flowers do play a role as an early food source providing both nectar and pollen.
+However, they are not always the first blooming food plant for bees.
+It depends on your region and climate.

 Pollen from the flowers is not that great but the plant is a good nectar source.
 If you can leave a few dandelions around to add variety to the bee diet that is a great thing.

 2. Chick Weed (Stellaria media)